kangzhai/AEPDSM/README.md

 command: python ASELSD.py

-Explanation: The input of the protocol is "fasta" data file of miRNA and lncRNA, the data format is:
+Explanation: The input of the protocol is "fasta" data file of miRNA and lncRNA, the data format is such as:

->>RNAname
+">Ath-miR4245"

->RNA sequence
+"AAUUGUCAGUAUAAAUCUUUGAUC"

 The output of the protocol is the predicted miRNA-lncRNA interaction, and we will add more predicted information in future versions.